 R401.3 Certificate.
 A permanent certificate shall be completed by the builder or other approved party and posted on a wall in the space where the furnace is located, a utility room or an approved location inside the building.
 Where located on an electrical panel, the certificate shall not cover or obstruct the visibility of the circuit directory label, service disconnect label or other required labels.
 The certification shall indicate the following:

-8. Where a solar-ready zone is provided, the certificate shall indicate the location and, dimensions. , and capacity reserved on the electrical service panel.
+8. Where a solar-ready zone is provided, the certificate shall indicate the location anddimensions. , and capacity reserved on the electrical service panel.

 SECTION R404